 Workers' Comp Insurance for Small Business: Bottom Line

-Workers' comp handles work-related employee injuries and keeps you legally compliant, but it excludes situations like non-work incidents and employee misconduct and doesn't cover broader business risks like customer injuries or professional errors.
-Think of it as your baseline employee injury protection that handles legal compliance and core injury costs, with gaps you'll address through documentation, claims management or additional coverage.
+Workers' comp covers work-related employee injuries and satisfies legal compliance requirements.
+It excludes non-work incidents and employee misconduct and doesn't cover broader business risks like customer injuries or professional errors.
+It's the baseline for employee injury coverage.
+Documentation, claims management and additional policies address the gaps.

 Workers' Comp Insurance: TLDR FAQ